 It’s available in just one size, the 22″ carry-on suitcase.

 The good news is that they don’t force you into their proprietary tech!
-You’re free to attach your own power bank to the USB charging port, and to look for other location tracking systems (See our section below on options to add tech to your luggage).
+You’re free to attach your own power bank to the USB charging port, and because Tile is a large, dependable brand, your location tracking won’t stop if G-RO goes out of business (See our section at the end of this post on options to add tech to your luggage).

 Our initial impressions are surprisingly good.
 The large wheels, which we were tempted to brush off as gimmicky, work pretty well–and don’t seem to take away any space from the roomy suitcase interior.